The Definitive Guide To Marketing Analytics

 a).
 Total Visits: This is basically the total amount of website visits to your website every day, from different channels.
 It might not be a critical metric, but if you track it, it’d help you when split testing your page elements.

 You need to know how effective your marketing campaigns are.
-And that’s exactly what “total visits” metric can help you achieve.
+And that’s exactly what the “total visits” metric can help you achieve.

 In fact, it’ll help you know the right elements to put on your landing page, in order to deliver a better user experience – and thus, build a loyal audience.